-Join us for an unforgettable virtual star party featuring a presentation of the Southern Maine Astronomers‘ Electronically-Assisted Astronomy (EAA) project.
+Above is the video of our first virtual star party featuring a presentation of the Southern Maine Astronomers‘ Electronically-Assisted Astronomy (EAA) project, which took place on November 9, 2021.
 The Southern Maine Astronomers club was awarded a grant from the Bangor Savings Bank Foundation in 2021 to develop its EAA project as a way to conduct star parties in a COVID world.
 This evening’s virtual star party will combine a live tour of the night sky with real-time deep-sky images being captured by specialized equipment – a refractor, camera, mount – all presented with expert narration via Zoom.

 About Ara Jerahian